khalillab/Szilvia-Kiriakov-Bet-hedging/README.md

 -Population composition is only altered during selection steps

 Outcome:
--mutants overtake the population due to their increased survival under both conditions
+mutants overtake the population due to their increased survival under both conditions